dnth/active-learning-flywheel/README.md

 1. Load a small proxy model.
 2. Train the proxy model on the labeled dataset.
 3. Run inference on the entire labeled dataset.
-4. Get the most important label errors with active learning.
+4. Get the most impactful label errors with active learning.
 5. Fix the label errors.
 6. Repeat steps 2-5 until the dataset is good enough.
 7. Save the labeled dataset.